 Breakfast and Lunch provided

 Lace up your hiking boots – we’re hiking up a volcano!
-Sierra Negra is one of the most active volcanoes in Galapagos; its last eruption was in October 2005.
+Sierra Negra is one of the most active volcanoes in Galapagos; erupting right now!
 As we hike to the perimeter of the caldera, we’ll be on the lookout for bird species found only in the highlands like the bright red Vermillion Flycatcher and the elusive short-eared owl.
 Once we reach the rim, we’ll be met with a 9km view that stretches across one of the most active calderas in the world.

 A picnic lunch is typically enjoyed on the volcano at a special lunch stop, after we successfully make it to the crater.
 As we rest up and prepare our descent, start thinking about what kind of SUP adventure you want this afternoon.

 As we paddle in and around isabela Bay, we'll discover Galapagos penguins (the only penguin found north of the equator), sea turtles and rays, who frequent these shallow waters.
 Also keep an eye out for Blue-footed boobies, frigate birds and pelicans resting along the shore and in nearby mangrove trees.

 If you're feeling the stoke, you can head down the beach a bit further to try some SUP surfing.